 The victim’s family has declined to talk to the media during the case appeals.
 But the Hmong community, which has seen too much violence against it, has been very supportive because of the horrible nature of this crime.
 Zong’s family supported the LWOP sentence.

-Ninham was convicted off first-degree intentional homicide and physical abuse of a child and sentence to life without parole.
+Ninham was convicted of first-degree intentional homicide and physical abuse of a child and sentenced to life without parole.
 He was represented by the Equal Justice Initiative and appealed to the Supreme Court of Wisconsin, arguing that his sentence was cruel and unusual and violated the Eighth Amendment.
 In 2011 the Supreme Court of Wisconsin upheld his sentence saying that, while Ninham’s sentence was severe, it was not disproportionate to the crime.
 Excerpts from the ruling can be read below.
 After Miller, Ninham requested a new sentence.
 But his LWOP sentence was upheld in 2016.

 At around dusk on September 24, 1998, Zong, 13, was bicycling home from the grocery store in Green Bay, Wisconsin.
 He was approached by five juveniles: 14-year-old Omer Ninham, 13-year-old Richard Crapeau, 13-year-old Jeffrey P., 14-year-old Amanda G., and 14-year-old Christin J. Though Zong did nothing to provoke the group, Crapeau was upset with his mother and “wanted to fight or see a fight.”
 He suggested the group “mess with the kid” to which Ninham agreed, saying “I got your back.”
 Ninham and Crapeau began to verbally taunt Zong, and were egged on by the others in the group.
 Crapeau yanked away Zong’s bicycle.
-When Zong asked for it back Ninham punched him and knocked him down.
+When Zong asked for it back, Ninham punched him and knocked him down.
 Zong got up and tried to get away, running towards a nearby parking ramp at St. Vincent’s Hospital.
 The gang chased after him, catching up at the fifth floor.

 When the pack caught Zong, Crapeau punched him in the face.
 Zong repeatedly pleaded for the attackers to leave him alone and asked why they were trying to hurt him.
 Ninham and Crapeau began pushing Zong back and forth between them, with Ninham punching him in the chest.
 Ninham pinned Zong by his wrists against the ramp’s concrete wall.
 As Zong tried to free himself from the attacker’s grasp, Crapeau punched him in the face.
 The terrified boy cried and begged for them to “let me go.”
 But the gang showed no mercy.
 With Ninham still holding Zong’s wrists, Crapeau grabbed his ankles.
 The two began to swing Zong back and forth over the ramp’s concrete wall, 45 feet above the ground.
 Zong cried, screamed, and begged the assailants not to drop him.
 But they again showed no mercy.
 Crapeau let go of Zong’s feet and told Ninham to “drop him.”
 Ninham did so, and let go of Zong’s wrists.
 In the words of killer Crapeau, Zong “just sailed out over the wall.”
 The boy died from craniocerebral trauma due to the long fall.